Tories leave council's ruling coalition

 Conservative councillors have withdrawn from the ruling coalition at Moray Council.

-The party's eight members have walked away from the administration following a row over the authority's senior management structure and disagreement over how best to modernise the council.
+Seven of the eight members walked away from the administration following a row over the authority's senior management structure and disagreement over how best to modernise the council.

-Until now, Moray council was run by a coalition of Tories and independents.
+Until now, Moray Council was run by a coalition of Tories and independents.

 A Moray Council spokesman said council leader George Alexander was in talks with opposition parties.